AaltoRSE/speech2text/docs/source/user_guide.md

 - You don't need to load the speech2text module again in this session.
 However, running `module load speech2text` multiple times does not hurt.

+--// TODO: remove this block

 ## Inspect and copy result files to your personal computer

-After receiving an email saying an audio file has finished processing, log back into [Open On Demand](http://ood.triton.aalto.fi).
+After receiving an email saying audio file(s) has finished processing, log back into [Open On Demand](http://ondemand.triton.aalto.fi).

 At the Open On Demand front page, select again the `Files` and `Work` page (upper left corner).
 Enter your audio folder.
 You should now see the newly created `results` folder.